Together-Java/TJ-Bot/PP.md

 * `guild_id` of guilds the **bot** is member of (the unique id of a Discord guild),
 * `channel_id` of channels belonging to guilds the **bot** is member of (the unique id of a Discord channel),
 * `message_id` of messages send by users in guilds the **bot** is member of (the unique id of a Discord message),
+*  `participant_count` of no of people who participated in help thread discussions,
+*  `tags` aka categories to which these help threads belong to,
+*  `timestamp`s for both when thread was created and closed,
+*  `message_count` the no of messages that were sent in lifecycle of any help thread

+_Note: Help threads are just threads that are created via forum channels, used for anyone to ask questions and get help in certain problems._

 and any combination of those.